yvlawy/MoellonToolkit/README.md

 For more details, see the application sample named DevApp provided in the solution in the Dev folder.

 ## Use defined dialog boxes
-You can just use the common dialog boxes provided by the framework, with or without the back-office application controller.
+You can just use the common dialog boxes provided by the framework, without the back-office application controller.

 Use the ICommonDlg interface and the concrete implementation CommonDlg.